Limerr857/Application_suite/README.md

 #### NameGenerator:
 Generates som epretty good names for you!
 This one doesn't need much of an explanation, but here are the different types of names you can generate:

-Company names.
+Company names, Robot names, Human names, Country names.

 ## Installation
 To install simply download and uncompress the .zip file.
 After that, open `Application_suite.exe`.
-Updating:
-- Delete the old files and reinstall everything.
-- Done (something better may be developed in the future)
+For updating simply delete all the old files and reinstall.
+A better system may be developed in the future.

 If you find ways of improving my applications, please leave an issue on my github.